ktheriault/metaweather/README.md

 I am running through an Express server because the Metaweather API doesn't allow CORS.

+I'm using the "react-geolocated" library instead of an API call to "http://ip-api.com/json" because the Heroku site is HTTPS and can't mix HTTP with HTTPS.

 ### Nifty React features

 * Responsive columns